- How is acute myeloid leukemia treated?

 - An allogeneic transplant is the most common form of SCT used to treat acute leukemia.
-For this, the stem cells come from someone else -- a donor whose tissue is a close match to that of the patient's, often a brother or sister.
+For this, the stem cells come from someone else -- a donor whose tissue matches the patient's -- often a close relative, like a brother or sister.
 Sometimes umbilical cord stem cells are used.

-- In an autologous transplant, a patient's own stem cells are removed from his or her bone marrow or blood.
-They are frozen and stored while the person gets treatment with strong chemo and perhaps radiation.
+- In an autologous transplant, a patient's own stem cells are removed from bone marrow or blood.
+They are frozen and stored while the person gets strong chemo and perhaps radiation.
 The stem cells are then given back to the patient after treatment.

 The transplant process